What is Return and Earn?

 Depending on the type of collection point you visit you may receive your money directly or be given a ticket to redeem at a participating retail outlet.
 At reverse vending machines you may also have the option of donating your 10 cent refund to a pre-selected charity.

-Collection points are currently being finalised and will be announced on the website www.returnandearn.org.au
+Collection points are progressively being added to a geolocator map available on the website www.returnandearn.org.au

 What drink containers are eligible?